Divorce Jurisdiction: Where You File Matters

 Things can get very complicated, which is where the Uniform Child Custody Jurisdiction and Enforcement Act comes in.

-Created in the 1960s, and adopted by every state by the early 1980s, the UCCJEA sets out statutes that determine jurisdiction in custody child cases.
+Created in the 1960s and adopted by every state by the early 1980s, the UCCJEA establishes rules governing jurisdiction in child custody cases.
 A complex set of rules and regulations, it establishes the “home state” in these situations.

-Under the UCCJEA, courts take many factors into account.
-Where the child has lived for the previous six months is a big component.
+Under the UCCJEA, courts consider many factors.
+Where the child has lived for the past six months is a major factor.
 If a child has significant connections in a state, that also plays a role.
 In grave circumstances, states can even declare emergency jurisdiction.

-These are only a few of the ways where you file for divorce matters.
-Jurisdiction can have a major influence in many areas when ending a marriage.
+These are only a few of the ways in which you file for divorce matters.
+Jurisdiction can have a major influence on many aspects of ending a marriage.
 Laws often vary in ways you don’t expect.
-As such, it’s vital to know the specific rules and regulations where your case will be heard.
+As such, it’s vital to know the specific rules and regulations that apply to your case.

 If you have questions about your divorce, contact Goldberg Jones at our Seattle office.
 Our experienced attorneys are well-versed in Washington divorce and custody law.